 |Education Level||Number of Grads|

-Earnings of Native American Languages Majors With Associate’s Degree
+Earnings of Native American Languages Majors With Associate’s Degrees

-More men than women pursue associate's degree in Native American languages.
+More men than women pursue associate's degrees in Native American languages.
 About 71.4% of graduates in this field are male.

 |Gender||Number of Grads|